talonhub/community/README.md

 (3) Talon to interact with User Account Control dialogs

-Talon configurations and customizations will usually be done in the default windows home user directory which is `C:\Users\%username%\AppData\Roaming\talon\user`.
+Talon configurations and customizations will usually be done in the default windows home user directory which is `C:\Users\%username%\AppData\Roaming\talon\user`

 ## .talon file